What is a Revisional Bariatric Surgery?

 It might be appropriate for you if you’ve had less-than-optimal weight loss or weight regain, or if you experienced complications from your original procedure.
 More common complications include ulcers, pouch enlargement or the loosening of a lap band.

-While revisional surgeries are often more complex than initial bariatric surgeries, our skilled surgeons have a wealth of experience performing them.
+While revisional surgeries are often more complex than initial bariatric surgeries, our skilled surgeons have a wealth of experience performing gastric bypass revisions and gastric sleeve revisions.
 We will carefully evaluate you and review your case to determine why your previous procedure failed.
-That way, we can take the best possible approach to help you achieve the best possible outcome.
+That way, we can take the most appropriate approach to help you achieve the best possible outcome.

 Here we answer some frequently asked questions about revisional bariatric surgery: